Susan Bulmer

 Susan Evelyn Bulmer (née Hirsh; 17 February 1933 – 6 October 2016), known as Sue Bulmer, was a pioneering American archaeologist who worked in Papua New Guinea and New Zealand.
 She was the first archaeologist to carry out excavations in the New Guinea Highlands in 1959–1960 and 1967–1973.

 Early life

 Bulmer was born in Ithaca, New York in 1933.
-Her parents met when they were both students at Cornell University.
-In 1937, the family moved to Pasadena, California, where her father was a researcher at Caltech.
+Her parents, Freddie and Adeline Hirsch, met when they were both students at Cornell University.
+In 1937 the family moved to Pasadena, California, where her father was a researcher at Caltech.

 Education

 Bulmer graduated from Cornell University with a BA majoring in anthropology in 1954.
 She graduated with a Master’s degree in sociology at the University of Hawaii in 1956; her thesis researched the American Samoan diaspora.

 In 1956, she was awarded a Fulbright scholarship to continue her research in New Zealand.
 A four month long yacht trip from Hawaii through French Polynesia introduced her to the field of archaeology.

 Bulmer arrived in Auckland in January 1957.
 Later that year, she went on a field trip to Samoa.
 Two archaeologists from the University of Auckland, Jack Golson and Wal Ambrose, were running an excavation in Samoa and Bulmer joined in the dig.
 This experience kindled her lifelong passion for archaeology.

 When she returned to New Zealand, Bulmer joined excavations in the Coromandel and Canterbury.
 She enrolled to do a second Master’s degree in archaeology at the University of Auckland, starting in 1958.
 Fieldwork conducted in Papua New Guinea provided the basis of her thesis and she graduated with an MA (Archaeology) in 1966.

 In 1978 Bulmer graduated with a PhD from the University of Papua New Guinea.
 Her thesis topic was prehistoric culture change in the Port Moresby area.